 #3.
 Clear The Air

-The reason your toilet backs up into the shower could also be a blocked vent pipe.
-The vent pipe is probably located over the bathroom.
-Therefore, grab a flashlight and check if there are any obstructions in the pipe.
-In case you find some clogs around the top, use a retrieval tool to pull them out.
-Still, if the clog is deeper down the pipe, you could use a garden hose and spray some water in it.
-A drain snake can also come in handy.
+Another reason could be related to a blocked vent pipe.
+The vent pipe will run from the back of your toilet to the roof.
+Grab a flashlight and check if there are any obstructions in the pipe.
+If you se something, then remove the clog.
+If the blockage is far down the pipe, then use a garden hose to spray water down it.
+A drain snake can also come in handy too.

 If your toilet backs up into the shower there is some type of clog that is preventing both systems from working properly.
 As you can see numerous things can clog up the pipes.
 In order to solve this issue, figuring out what caused the clog is essential.
 After that, use some of the methods listed above to get rid of it.
 Still, if you don’t feel comfortable fixing this problem on your own, you should hire a professional plumber.